puzzfuzz/puzzfuzz.github.io/_posts/2015-03-04-hubspot-culture.md

 > We don't just believe in these values. **We bet on them.** We recruit, reward and release people based on these values.

 > Compromising on culture is mortgaging the future.
 It's reasonable to want to hire for skills and experience when the need for help is painfully acute.
 It's reasonable.
-But, it's also wrong.
-The interest rate on culture debt is crushingly high.
+But, it's also wrong. **The interest rate on culture debt is crushingly high**.

 Similar to Netflix, HubSpot sees themselves as a sports team who hires and cuts to ensure they have stars in ever position.
 Every new hire should elevate the group and raise the average, not just be another body to delegate work to that you don't have time for.